SignalK/SensESP/docs/pages/tutorials/arduino_style/index.md

 This will create a SensESP app with the hostname `sensesp-bme280`.
 You can change this to whatever you want, but make sure it's unique on your network.
 The builder class also allows you to set the WiFi SSID and password and other settings, if needed.
 See the [SensESPAppBuilder](/generated/docs/classsensesp_1_1_sens_e_s_p_app_builder.html) documentation for more information.

 One more thing to do is to add the `app.tick();` command to the end of the `loop()` function.
-This call triggers execution of any ReactESP reactions that have been scheduled.
+This call triggers execution of any ReactESP events that have been scheduled.

 Now, let's start our program.
 Add the line `sensesp_app->start();` at the very end of the `setup()` function.
 This will start the SensESP app and connect to the WiFi network.